 A vocoder works by analyzing the modulator (the vocal/voice) signal.
 It does so by measuring the amplitudes of the signal within a defined set of frequency bands.
 These bands are largely defined by band-pass filters, though the first and last band may be defined by a low-pass and high-pass filter, respectively.

 A sort of amplitude envelope is generated for each band.
-The energy (voltage in analog vocoder) of each modulated band is then sent to an identical set of bands/filters the govern the carrier signal.
+Each modulated band’s energy (voltage in analog vocoder) is then sent to an identical set of bands/filters that govern the carrier signal.
 The level at which each of the carrier signal bands is outputted from the vocoder is modulated by the energy/voltage of the corresponding modulator band.